brickbots/PiFinder/docs/source/dev_guide.rst

 Debugging from the command line
 -------------------------------

-If you installed all dependencies, you like to develop and test your code with debugging informations and all error messages.
+If you installed all dependencies, you like to develop and test your code with debugging information and all error messages.
 Or just to be able to stop an run the program.
 Therefore, switch to the ``~/PiFinder/python`` folder and start the PiFinder python program with certain command line parameters.

 .. code-block::